auth0/docs/articles/integrations/aws-api-gateway/part-1.md

 ### 2. Create the AWS Lambda Functions

-The next three steps create the AWS Lambda functions for getting and putting pet information.
+The next three steps create the AWS Lambda functions for retrieving and updating pet information in the DynamoDB table.

 #### Create the Lambda Function for `GetPetInfo`